You can change your life with a morning routine

 Do you want to change the direction of your life?
 Get up early.

-Notice I didn’t say earlier.
-I don’t mean give yourself 15 extra minutes so you can leisurely enjoy browsing your Facebook feed while sipping your coffee before leaving for work.
-No, I don’t mean that.
+And, no, I don’t mean give yourself 15 extra minutes so you can leisurely enjoy browsing your Facebook feed while sipping your coffee before leaving for work.

-What I mean is waking up in those dark, quiet morning hours when most people are still under the covers, when the sun has not yet even woken, when the house is still and silent – it’s those magic hours that can literally change your life.
+What I mean is waking up in those dark, quiet morning hours when most people are still under the covers, when the house is still and silent – it’s those early hours when the magic happens.

 I’m going to challenge that thought by saying there is no such thing as “morning people”.
 Either you’ve trained yourself to get up early or not.
 It’s a choice, not a personality trait.

-And once you’ve learned how to ignore the snooze button and get out of bed before the crack of dawn – before the day starts stealing from you – you will be on your way to a more fulfilling and productive life.
+And once you’ve learned how to ignore the snooze button and get out of bed before the crack of dawn, you’ll be on your way to a more fulfilling and productive life.

 A life that you’ve always dreamed of.